Acacia denticulosa F.Muell.

 Bloom Time: Late winter to early spring

-Acacia denticulosa is an open, spreading shrub or small tree with upright habit, growing up to 13.3 feet (4 m) tall.
-The leaves or phyllodes are up to 3 inches (7.5 cm) long and toothed around the margins with a rough surface which explains the common name.
-The plant produces spikes of curved or rod shaped, yellow flowers growing up to 3 inches (7.5 cm) long in late winter through to early spring.
+Acacia denticulosa is an open spreading shrub or small tree with an upright habit, growing up to 13.3 feet (4 m) tall.
+Leaves or phyllodes are up to 3 inches (7.5 cm) long, toothed along the margins with a rough surface, explaining the common name.
+The plant produces spikes of curved or rod-shaped, yellow, up to 3 inches (7.5 cm) long flowers that appear in late winter through early spring.

 USDA hardiness zone 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).

 Acacia requires full sunlight and grows in nearly any soil, including sand, clay, or soil that is highly alkaline or acidic.
 Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods.
 Acacia is a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while developing its defense system.
 During the first year, the tree benefits from an orchid fertilizer every three to four weeks.
 After that time, you can feed the tree a general-purpose fertilizer once every year, but it isn't an absolute requirement.
 Acacia requires little or no water.

 Acacia may need occasional pruning during the dry months.
 Avoid pruning leafy, green areas and trim only dead growth.

 Although the tree is disease-resistant, it can sometimes be affected by a fungal disease known as anthracnose.
 Additionally, watch for pests such as aphids, thrips, mites, and scale.
 See more at How to Grow and Care for Acacia.

 Native to the south-west of Western Australia.

 - Back to genus Acacia